Frequently asked (or should be asked) questions

 - The Class Reports published periodically for most Harvard classes.

-- The wealth of documents available on Ancestry.com, and notably passport applications and passenger lists.
+- The wealth of documents available on Ancestry.com, and notably passport applications, passenger lists, and wills and probate records.

 - News articles, obituaries, marriage announcements, and reports of real estate transactions from the archives of the Boston Globe and, less frequently, from the New York Times and, when available on-line, the Boston Evening Transcript.